williamngan/pts/guide/md/_0100_Get_started.md

 ##### (Note that pts is an es6 library, so if you want to compile to es5, you'll need to configure babel accordingly.)

 ### Using pts as a script
-First go to the latest release and get `pts.js` or `pts.min.js` ([direct link](https://raw.githubusercontent.com/williamngan/pts/master/dist/pts.js) or [github](https://github.com/williamngan/pts)).
-Include it in your html.
-Then create another js file for your script and add it too.
+First get `pts.js` or `pts.min.js`.
+You may get a direct link from a CDN service (eg, [unpkg](https://unpkg.com/pts/dist/pts.js) or [jsdelivr](https://cdn.jsdelivr.net/gh/williamngan/pts/dist/pts.js)), or download it from [github repo](https://github.com/williamngan/pts/dist).
+Include it in your html, and then create another js file for your script and add it too.

 ```
 <script type="text/javascript" src="path/to/pts.js"></script>